ruoyanwangdr/ruoyanwangdr.github.io/_posts/2020-09-28-Jupiter's auroral ionosphere and thermosphere-year1.md

 ## Week 4
 ### October 19, 2020
-Read Mapping H3+ Temperatures in Jupiter’s Northern Auroral Ionosphere Using VLT-CRIRES.
+Read Johnson et al. (2018) - Mapping H3+ Temperatures in Jupiter’s Northern Auroral Ionosphere Using VLT-CRIRES.

 ### October 20, 2020
-Presented Johnson et al. (2018) at the journal club.
+Journal club.

 ### October 21, 2020
 Got myself familiar with the lab setup.
 Will start working as the lab demonstrator.